SQL-MisterMagoo/Blazor.PWA.MSBuild/README.md

 This is to be considered a Beta release - I am looking for feedback/issues/requests.

+### Browser compatibility

+Note that chromium browsers will prompt you to install a PWA on a desktop computer.
+Firefox does not currently provide this experience on desktop.
+I don't have a Mac, but I believe Safari does not prompt on desktop either.

 ## Installation

 Install the nuget BlazorPWA.MsBuild